kand-ta/kand/README.md

 ### Python API

-The Python interface of `kand` leverages PyO3 for ultra-low latency bindings (~7ns overhead) to the Rust core, seamlessly integrating with NumPy for zero-copy operations and true thread-safe calculations.
+The Python interface of `kand` leverages PyO3 for ultra-low latency bindings to the Rust core, seamlessly integrating with NumPy for zero-copy operations and true thread-safe calculations.
 Below are examples for batch and incremental usage.

 ```python
 import numpy as np